QuentinSauvage/EscapeElLoco/README.md

-# 60FPS-SFML
+# Escape El Loco
-Projet SFML M2ILJ-S1
+This project was made during my final year of master's degree.
+It is made using C++ and the SFML API.

 # Controls
-_Left/right arrows_ : Move on the X-axis.
+_←/→_ : Move on the X-axis.

-_Up/down arrows_ : Interact with an object (chest, key, door and coin).
+_↑/↓_ : Interact with an object (chest, key, door and coin).
 Move up or down on ladders and ropes.

 _Space bar_ : Jump